Approx Jewish Students on campus - 50+

 Kosher Food & Accommodation

-Apart from this, in central London, kosher food can be found at Reubens (restaurant, Baker Street), and in Selfridges (department store, Oxford Street), however both are expensive.
+In central London, kosher food can be found at Reubens (restaurant, Baker Street), and in Selfridges (department store, Oxford Street), however both are expensive.
 Supermarkets also stock kosher food.

 Local Synagogue Information